maksuturva/woocommerce_payment_module/readme.md

 ## Description

-Copyright (C) 2016 Svea Developments Oy
+Copyright (C) 2016 Svea Development Oy

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later